artis3n/cloud-hackbox/README.md

 - deny all incoming
 - allow all outgoing
-- enable ssh on tcp/22
+- enable ssh on tcp/22 with brute force mitigation (`ufw limit`)
-- enable http on tcp/80
-- enable https on tcp/443
+- allow incoming on tcp/80, tcp/443
 - allow incoming on tcp/53, udp/53
 - allow incoming on tcp/4000-6000